scverse/scvi-tools/docs/developer/code.md

 - We use [Mdformat] and [markdownlint] for formatting and linting Markdown files.
 - We use the [numpydoc] style for docstrings.
 All public functions and classes must have a docstring that describes their purpose, usage, and parameters.
-- Although not parts of our codebase are type-annotated yet, we recommend that all new code be annotated with type hints according to the [PEP 484] and [PEP 526] guidelines.
+- Although not all parts of our codebase are type-annotated yet, we recommend that all new code be annotated with type hints according to the [PEP 484] and [PEP 526] guidelines.
 - We generally don't commit data files, except if they are small and necessary for testing.
+This will be assessed on a case-by-case basis.
 - Starting from version 1.2, we use [conventional commits] for commits into the main branch.
-Don't worry if you're not familiar with this convention as a maintainer will format any contributions before merging.
+Don't worry if you're not familiar with this convention as a maintainer will format any commits before merging into the main branch.
 - Starting with version 0.20, we follow the [Keep a Changelog] convention for the `CHANGELOG.md` file.
-- We version our releases according to [Semantic Versioning]
+- We version our releases according to [Semantic Versioning].

 [repository]: https://github.com/scverse/scvi-tools
 [issue]: https://github.com/scverse/scvi-tools/issues